-The Consultant will be hired under an Individual Contract and be paid on the basis of the submission of deliverables detailed in this Terms of Reference upon acceptance and approval of the outputs by Project Manager.
+The Consultant will be hired under an Individual Contract and be paid on the basis of the submission of deliverables detailed in this Terms of Reference upon acceptance and approval of the outputs by the LED Projects Manager and Task Force.
 Without submission and approval of the deliverables, the Consultant shall not be entitled to receive any payment even if he/she invests time in the assignment.